sntruong12/tribute-project/README.md

 ---
 Create a file in the root directory called config.js.
 Create a Twitter API account.
-This file will contain your credentials from your Twitter API account formatted in the following way.
+config.js will contain your credentials from your Twitter API account formatted in the following way.
 module.exports = {
   consumer_key:         'x',
   consumer_secret:      'x',